Guide to Database DevOps

 Use the same process for all code delivery

 Since you likely already have tools in place to move your application code, it’s very simple to use the same tools and processes for database code.
 Check all code into source control and use CI/CD the same way for both application code and database code.
 Database code does require an extra layer of attention.
-That’s where a database rules engine and database change simulator come in to automate the process even further.
+That’s where automated rule and policy checks, standardized workflows, and built-in rollback scripts come in handy.

 Make small, incremental database changes